 Items of property, plant and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
-The cost of certain items of property, plant and equipment was determined by reference to a previous GAAP revaluation (carried out on 30 June 1992).
-The Company elected to apply the optional exemption to use this previous revaluation as deemed cost at 1 January 2011, the date of transition.
+The cost of certain items of property, plant and equipment at 1 January 2011, the company's date of transition to IFRS was determined with reference to its fair value at that date.